Larry Nassar: Convictions, 2016–2018

-On November 22, 2017, Nassar pleaded guilty in Ingham County Circuit Court to seven counts of first-degree criminal sexual conduct with minors under the age of sixteen.
-He admitted to molesting seven girls, three of whom were under the age of thirteen.
+On November 22, 2017, Nassar pleaded guilty in Ingham County Circuit Court to seven counts of first-degree criminal sexual conduct with minors under the age of 16.
+He admitted to molesting seven girls, three of whom were under the age of 13.
 He pleaded guilty to an additional three counts of first-degree criminal sexual conduct in Eaton County on November 29.
 As of January 18, 2018, 135 women had accused Nassar of sexual assault while he worked for USA Gymnastics and Michigan State University.
 During the following week, the number rose to 150.
 In a lawsuit that was filed in April 2017, a woman claimed that Nassar had sexually assaulted her while he was in medical school in 1992.

-On January 24, 2018, Judge Rosemarie Aquilina of Ingham County sentenced Nassar to a minimum of 40 to a maximum of 175 years in prison for the sexual assault of minors.
+On January 24, 2018, judge Rosemarie Aquilina of Ingham County sentenced Nassar to a minimum of 40 to a maximum of 175 years in prison for the sexual assault of minors.
 Upon release, Nassar would have to register as a Michigan sex offender for the rest of his life.
-That part of the sentence was purely symbolic, as Nassar’s sentence guarantees he will die in prison.
+That part of the sentence was purely symbolic, as Nassar's federal and state sentences are consecutive, guaranteeing he will die in prison.
 Aquilina allowed Nassar's accusers to present extended victim impact statements and dismissed objections raised to this ruling by Nassar.
 During the sentencing, the judge informed Nassar that he had missed numerous chances to receive treatment for his sexual urges, as Nassar had been aware of these urges himself from a young age.
 She also said that there were likely dozens of additional victims who had not come forward, and made it clear that Nassar will never be free again.